What is an Operations Plan and Why Should We Write One?

-I recommend trying one new idea in each division: for example, a highly segmented mailing in the Annual Fund; a Thank-a-Thon using student callers; a young alumni dinner or networking event.
+I recommend trying one new idea in each division: for example, a highly segmented mailing in the Annual Fund; stewardship calls from the Board of Trustees; a young alumni dinner or event.
 Nothing too enormous, but something to shake things up and keep you out of the “we always did it this way” rut.
 If it doesn’t work, you aren’t losing a great deal of time and effort, but you may discover something that appeals to your constituency and gets results!

 What time of year should we tackle this project?

-A “deadline” of June 15 affords the Director of Development the opportunity to review each section of the plan with the responsible individual, and offer advice or tweaks as necessary to complete the plan by June 30.
-Once the fiscal year closes (at some point in early July) take a day to get the staff together around a table and go through each section of the plan.
+Once the fiscal year closes (in early July) take a day to gather the staff together and go through each segment of the plan.
 This helps everyone on the team see how the year is going to unfold.
-It can also highlight those crazy stretches of time where it’s “all hands on deck” in order to make events like reunion weekend, a gala or the first annual fund mailing a success.
+It can also highlight those crazy stretches of time where it’s “all hands on deck” to make events like reunion weekend or the first annual fund mailing a success.